Windows Network Drive (WND)

 Some groups, such as "everyone" might not be handled properly.

-This is because such groups don’t exist in the LDAP server, or might not be found if the domain is different, such as
+This is because such groups don’t exist in the LDAP server, or might not be found if the domain is

 The value to use for this provider is: